genesiscloud/genesis-cloud-inference-articles/art01.md

 * Compute Platform: CUDA 11.3

 The command for installation of the selected configuration will be presented.
-At the time of writing of this article, this commands was:
+At the time of writing this article, this commands was:

 ```
 pip3 install torch==1.10.1+cu113 torchvision==0.11.2+cu113 torchaudio==0.10.1+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html